 At Dominion Fertility, we know everyone has different needs.
 We individualize patient care to best suit the needs of every person that walks into our offices.
 We see many patients who are so focused on getting pregnant, they forget how important their overall health is to the process.
 We’ve come up with a list of 4 activities that factor into your chances of becoming pregnant while increasing your overall quality of life.

 Implementing acupuncture into your self-care routine can help reduce stress and reduce pain.

 Additionally, several studies have shown that this ancient Chinese tradition may have small positive effects on fertility and live birth rates.
-A 2018 study from the US National Library of Medicine found:
+A 2018 study from the found: